Tineal/Battleship/README.md

 # Battleship
-An assignment done for my Principles of Programming class in Birkbeck The images below were provided by the instructor to us.
+An assignment done for my Principles of Programming class in Birkbeck in 2021 fall semester.
+The images below were provided by the instructor to us.

 About the game: